-I’m really tight with my mom and she’s awesome.
+I’m really tight with my mom, and she’s awesome.
 Now I don’t really talk to my dad.
-His and my personality don’t get along well.
-I haven’t talked to my dad about being gay, because we don’t talk, but I think he knows.
+His personality and my personality don’t get along well.
+I haven’t talked to my dad about being gay because we don’t talk, but I think he knows.

 I don’t think I officially ever came out.
 It was more of a gradual process.
 Straight kids don’t have to announce their sexuality, so I don’t think I should have to either.
 My junior year of high school I went to Oxbow, an arts program in California that has students from all over the country.
 I guess it was that classic coming-of-age experience for me.
 It was the first time I was independent and I had to figure out how to live.
 After that I started being more open about being gay.

-I definitely chose my college based on location, and the whole experience of living in New York, including the queer scene.
-I applied to The Cooper Union when I was a senior in high school, and was rejected.
-So instead I went to School of Visual Arts, but I figured I’d apply a second time to Cooper Union as a transfer student.
+I definitely chose my college based on location and the whole experience of living in New York, including the queer scene.
+I applied to the Cooper Union when I was a senior in high school and was rejected, so instead I went to the School of Visual Arts, but I figured I’d apply a second time to Cooper Union as a transfer student.
 I didn’t expect to get in, but I did.
 I was really surprised.

 As told to Diana Scholl.

 Photo by Laurel Golio, taken in Brooklyn, NY, 2012